 Spork by Kyo Maclear

-Spork is neither a fork or a spoon and is never quite sure where he fits in the world.
-Spork never gets chosen to be at the table until someone new arrives.
+Spork is neither a fork nor a spoon and is never quite sure where he fits in the world.
+He never gets chosen to be at the table until someone new arrives.

 The Adventures of Tulip, Birthday Wish Fairy by S. Bear Bergman